heinrickturingan/DataExplore/README.md

 <h2> Obstacle </h2>
 <p>
 It is always a challenge to me on choosing a Dataset to present.
 I've look at numerous sites like Kaggle, UCI Machine, Canada Opendata, Data.gov and a lot more to name.
-I'm thinking of choosing a dataset about the impact of gadget use to the performance of students, also a dataset about influence of one’s hobby on selecting a career.
+I'm thinking of choosing a dataset about the impact of gadget use to the performance of student, also a dataset about influence of one’s hobby on selecting a career.
 </p>
 <p>
 I will continue my search and hope to find a dataset that will tickle my interest.